wonsunahn/CS1632_StochasticTesting/README.md

 1. A @Property QuickCheck test goes through many randomized trials during a single test run where each trial is provided with randomized input values.

+1. The randomized input values can be constrained using the @InRange annotation to adhere to some condition.

 1. A property check must be an invariant assertion that is true no matter what randomized input values are tested.
 For example, things like: the addition